 If you are worried about your son or daughter meeting new friends or how they will fit in at college, encourage them to sign up for the marching band.
 My son started at Towson 2 years ago knowing only one other student.
 His membership in the Towson Marching Band gave him an instant circle of friends that have been his family for the last 2 years.
 Yes, Marching Band requires a lot of time, but students seem to have better time management skills when they have a full schedule.
 They realize early on that time is limited and manage someway to fit everything in.
 When friends ask if my son is enjoying Towson, I am pleased to inform them that Towson has been a glove fit, and how band has been the reason he has had such a positive experience.

--Cinda Maul, mother of Brian Maul (alto saxophone)
+-Cinda Maul, mother of Brian Maul (alto saxophone alumni)

 Would I recommend joining the World Famous Towson University Matching Band?—in a heartbeat!
 I’m not only a TUMB parent, but an alum as well.
 At the core, my experience in the band in the mid-1980s (woodwind and color guard sections) is very similar to those of my son’s today (tenor in the drumline) in that when this group gets together you are a part of a team that makes really great music.
 You’ll truly make friends that will last a lifetime.
 What’s different now vs. then?
 The level of music and performance is amazing!
 Every year the bar raised a little higher with spectacular shows and amazing sound.
 If you want to belong to a top notch organization and represent your community, university and state, TUMB is the group to join.

--Janet St. Pierre, mother of Michael St. Pierre (percussion)
+-Janet St. Pierre, mother of Michael St. Pierre (percussion alumni)